NEW HEALTHCARE LAW

 November 1, 2015

-Enrollment Period for health insurance in 2015 has closed with the exception of qualifying events.
-New health insurance choices and plans become available for shopping and enrollment on November 1, 2015 through January 31, 2016.
+New health insurance choices and plans are available for shopping and enrollment from November 1, 2015 through January 31, 2016.

 January 1, 2016